ChesneyWilken/appointment-planner/README.md

 ## Purpose

 The comments in this project serve two main purposes.
 The first is to serve as a detailed reminder to me when I need a refresher on React and how props are passed.
-The second is to provide a detailed explanation of what each part of the code does, why I've implemented it that way, and some of the big mistakes I made while writing the code.
+The second is to provide a detailed explanation of what each part of the code does, why I've implemented it that way, and some of the mistakes I made while writing the code.

 ## Usage